Last updated on February 12th, 2021 at 08:58 am

 Highlights of kayaking the Santa Fe River

-The first notable springs you reach from High Springs are Poe Springs, a county park that is temporarily closed because it was hammered by the 2017 Hurricane Irma.
-You can paddle into the springhead, however, and admire it even though the park itself is closed.
-The spring is golden colored and when it re-opens, will be worth visiting for its boardwalks through the woods, observation deck and appealing swimming hole.
+The first notable springs you reach from High Springs are Poe Springs, a county park.
+You can paddle into the springhead and stop and explore the park with its boardwalks through the woods, observation deck and appealing swimming hole.

 Shortly afterwards, you come to Lily Spring, marked with a rustic sign.
-This was the home of the legendary Naked Ed, a Santa Fe River fixture who is sadly gone from the river receiving medical care.
+This was the home of the legendary Naked Ed, a Santa Fe River fixture who is sadly gone from the river.
 (Local brewers honored him with a beer called Naked Ed Pale Ale.)
 For years, springs-lover Ed Watt surprised paddlers as he worked on the property surrounding the spring wearing only a loin cloth — or nothing.

 Next on the route is Rum Island, but before you reach there, watch on the right for my favorite spot – that unnamed little spring that is actually part of Rum Island.